pipefunc/pipefunc/docs/source/concepts/caching.md

 If a function (or a callable object) defines a `__pipefunc_hash__` method, `pipefunc` will call this method to obtain a string representation of the function's state, which will be included in the cache key.
 This allows you to incorporate relevant parts of the function's state into the cache key, ensuring that the cached results are invalidated when the state changes.
+It's crucial that this string uniquely represents the state of the object, as any collisions will lead to incorrect cache behavior.

 **Example:**